attcs/Octree/README.md

 # Octree/Quadtree/N-dimensional linear tree
-Lightweight, non-storing C++ implementation of an Octree using Morton Z curve-based location code ordering.<br>
+Lightweight, parallelizable, non-storing/non-owning C++ implementation of an Octree/Quadtree/N-d orthotree using Morton Z curve-based location code ordering.
-Usually, geometrical objects and their metadata are already stored in a database, to making the creation process efficient, only the id-s are stored. <br>
 A major advantage of this solution, that can be easily adapted for custom-defined Point and Bounding box object using AdaptorConcept.<br>
 <br>
+Why is it non-owning?
+Usually, the geometrical objects and their metadata are already stored in a database, to making the creation process efficient and avoiding the responsibility of the complex data management, only the id-s are stored.<br>
 What is an Octree and what is good for? https://en.wikipedia.org/wiki/Octree

 ## Requirements